ZipsRacingElectric/Repository-Template/README.md

   - [Acknowledgments](#acknowledgments)

-# Project Name
+# Project

-This is a template repository to assist you with creating new embedded projects for Zips Racing Electric.
+1. This is a template repository to assist you with creating new embedded projects for Zips Racing Electric.
 Please fill out this README.md doc.
 Replace this text with a project description of your own.
+2. Make sure to update the repository description.

 ## Getting Started